 The standard keto diet has been the subject of most research, and experts who recommend ketogenic diets tend to be more likely to recommend this type.

-Learn about benefits of the keto diet here.
+Learn more about the benefits of the keto diet.

-For anyone on the keto diet, it is important to consider the number of “net carbs” in foods.
+For anyone following the keto diet, it is important to consider the number of “net carbs” in foods.

-A person can calculate the number of net carbs in a serving by subtracting the amount of fiber from the total number of carbs.
+Calculating the number of net carbs in a serving involves subtracting the amount of fiber from the total number of carbs.
 If the food is processed, a person should also subtract half the sugar alcohol content.
-These quantities are included on food labels.
+These quantities are available on food labels.

 We look into these terms and the calculation in more depth below: